GToidZ/ske-soft-arch-2023/24-01-12-first-lab/README.md

 This lab session is to setup Laravel and implement the chapter 2 of Terry Matula's Laravel Cookbook[^1].

 The cookbook however was made for Laravel 3.x, there are missing features in Laravel 10.x.
 I intend to implement the legacy syntax in the book with modern practices.
 Such as, using HTML `form` and `input` tags to create form, or directory structure changes.

+## Significant Changes

+The cookbook says to create new view in `app/views`.
+Where is it?
+> The `views` directory is actually in `resources` folder.

 # Laravel Default README